-I am a psychologist and pharmacologist.
+I am a psychologist and pharmacologist, PhD in Health, Psychology, and Psychiatry,

 My primary interest is to approach complex phenomena using a combination of different disciplines and lenses.
 I am convinced that only a broad, integrative vision will allow us to understand what all this is about.